The alleged green tea benefits range from prevention of cancer to assisting weight loss.

 In animals, blocking urokinase shrinks tumours and sometimes causes the cancer to go into remission.

-A Japanese study has shown that daily consumption prevents heart disease.
+A Japanese study has indicated that daily consumption prevents heart disease.

 The fluoride present may guard against tooth decay.